 In the cases where the results are blank then the dependent variable is not significant on anything less than 0.15.
 If the dependent variable was not significant in equation 4, the equation 5 was not performed.
 This shows some but weak support of the first hypothesis.
 It was possible two times of five where the whole chain was completed.
 Having broadband in 2004 explains that the ICT in 2005 was significant.
 The predicted part of ICT in 2005 was also significant for explaining productivity in 2006.
 So this was one of the sub periods that supported the hypothesis.
 The next period was from 2005 through 2006 onto 2007.
-Again I end up having rather weak support for the hypothesis.
+Again the results indicate that there is rather weak support for the hypothesis.
 The weakness of the results and especially the lack of significance for the last period could be because the ICT measurement was constant over time, which means that it successively becomes less relevant when the ICT develops.
 The full results are provided in the appendix and some more discussion about the result follows in the last section.
-But before that I also test for my second hypothesis, ICT presence and firm flexibility.
+But before that the second hypothesis will also be tested, ICT presence and firm flexibility.